SiliconLabs/wiseconnect/docs/release-notes/index_soc.md

 - It is recommended is to disable broadcast filter during TCP connection to avoid ARP resolution issues
 - To avoid IOP issues, it is recommended to disable power save before Wi-Fi connection.
 - It is recommended to set region\_code as `IGNORE_REGION` in boot configurations for SIWG917Y module boards except for PER mode.
+- The ICMP timeout should be set to more than 2 seconds when power save is enabled.
+In power save mode, packet drops are expected when the timeout is low.
+- An intermediate CA should be a trusted CA, provided it is not a self-signed certificate.
+To be considered as a trusted CA, the KeyUsage field must be explicitly configured while generating the certificate
+- It is recommended to enable RSI\_REJOIN\_FIRST\_TIME\_RETRY to minimize join failures, especially in scenarios such as abnormal connection termination caused by a module reset or power failures.

 ### **BLE**